michielbdejong/documents/nlnet-grant.md

 ###  1.3. usability: for whom and to what purpose

 The target of the standard store is any HSP that is willing to offer FOSIA, and believe that interoperability is a key element of such service.
-It is also targeted at developers of FOSIA and store developers.
+It is also targeted at FOSIA developers and store developers.

 And then, during the implementation phase , we target a geek (woman or man).
 She/He is probably working as software engineer and cares about free software and likes playing around/tinkering with computers.
 And more generally, anybody that is concerned by privacy, and ready to give up a bit of usability and money in exchange of freedom.
 These persons want to take back control over their data.
 Unfortunately, these persons don't have enough time or sufficient knowledge to administer these services by themselves.